inkitter/HOI4_mod/_Inkitmod/Easybuff/README.md

 3. "Control core States" to get control of a random core state.
 4. "Exit Faction"
 5. "Join Faction"
-6. "Force Ruling Party" to change ruling party of your country.  @Ƭʀoɉaɳ
+6. "Force Ruling Party" to change ruling party of your country.  thx @Ƭʀoɉaɳ

 ### Land idea
 1. "Add experience" in cheat_land idea to add 100 army/navy/air experience.